DiogoZdev/numwriter-lib/README.md

 # numwriter

-This is a simple lib to convert numbers in their writen form.
+This is a simple lib to convert numbers and dater in their writen form.
-Initially it's only working in Portuguese-BR.
+Working in Portuguese-BR, Spanish and English.

 ## Installing